-Sandton City’s growth over the past few decades has both mirrored and driven Sandton’s own development, and the former’s master plan looks to ensure that the evolution doesn’t stop here
+The growth of Sandton City over the past few decades has both mirrored and driven Sandton’s own development, and the former’s master plan looks to ensure that the evolution doesn’t stop here.

 For more than 40 years, Sandton City and Nelson Mandela Square have mirrored the growth of Sandton itself, as the former grow to become among the country’s leading precincts, and the latter evolves into a position of Gauteng’s financial hub.

 Established initially in 1974 after an initial proposal to optimise the land for residential purposes was discarded, few could have imagined the influence that the Liberty, Liberty two degrees and Pareto-owned Sandton City would have in the Johannesburg municipality; its initial allotted 30,000 square metres of space growing over the past four decades to its current footprint that totals almost 250,000sqm.

 “40 years ago the Sandton area was primarily made up of smallholdings and agricultural land, and there was very little or no housing in the area,” recalls Preston Gaddy, Regional General Manager for Cushman & Wakefield Excellerate, whose retail division, JHI, oversees the ongoing management of Sandton City.
 “So back then, Sandton City was a totally Greenfield development but with a whole lot of ambition.
 The right fundamentals were put in place and as the area grew from a residential perspective, so too did the popularity of the centre.”

 Initially the centre served as a grocery anchor with the likes of Woolworths, OK Bazaar, domestic fashion outlets, and independent retailers making up the tenant portfolio.
 And while many are still present at Sandton City to this day, the overall scope and tenant demographic of both this centre and Nelson Mandela Square have expanded exponentially.